What is neuromorphic computing?

 The field of neuromorphic computing will push to match the functionality of the human brain which has neurons that are extremely fast and energy-efficient in receiving, processing, and sending signals.
 As the brain’s ability to collect and apply information is a particular focus in the field of AI, it would be beneficial for the two fields to collaborate going forward.

 Researchers in the UK say that a system called SpiNNaker, can be used to simulate the behavior of the human cortex.
-SpiNNaker, which stands for Spiking Neural Network Architecture, designed by a team at the University of Manchester is another leap in the performance of neuromorphic computing.
+SpiNNaker, which stands for Spiking Neural Network Architecture, designed by a team at the University of Manchester, is another leap in the performance of neuromorphic computing.
 The project took a different approach by using traditional digital parts like cores and routers that connect and communicate with each other in innovative ways.
 SpiNNaker has achieved a huge milestone in neuromorphic computing by matching the results with that of a traditional supercomputer.
 It is expected to achieve computing performance with higher speed and more complexity for less energy cost.

-Artificial neural systems are created in neuromorphic computing by combining disciplines including computer engineering, electronics engineering, biology, mathematics, and physics.
+Artificial neural systems are created in neuromorphic computing by combining disciplines, including computer engineering, electronics engineering, biology, mathematics, and physics.
 The Loihi project by Intel and TrueNorth’s neurons by IBM are some of the exciting projects that aim to revolutionize the computing system inspired by the human brain.
-These projects focus on having a better grasp on the functioning of the human brain, mimic biological systems using improved building materials, and optimizing neural algorithms with better hardware architectures.
+These projects focus on having a better grasp on the functioning of the human brain, mimicking biological systems using improved building materials, and optimizing neural algorithms with better hardware architectures.